MicrosoftDocs/xamarin-docs/docs/xamarin-forms/data-cloud/data/databases.md

 }
 ```

+The constants file specifies three `SQLiteOpenFlag` enum values used to initialize the database:

+- `SQLiteOpenFlags.ReadWrite`: Allows the database connection to read and write data.
+This value can be changed to create a readonly connection.
+- `SQLiteOpenFlags.Create`: Allows the database file to be automatically created if it doesn't already exist.
+- `SQLiteOpenFlags.SharedCache`: Allows multi-threaded access to the database.

-For more information about `SQLiteOpenFlags`, see [SQLite open flags](#sqlite-open-flags).
+You may need to specify different flags depending on how your database will be used.
+For more information about `SQLiteOpenFlags`, see [Opening A New Database Connection](https://www.sqlite.org/c3ref/open.html).

 ## Create a database access class

-A database wrapper class provides an abstraction to the rest of the application.
-This centralizes query logic and simplifies the management of database initialization, making it easier to refactor or expand data operations as the application grows.

-The Todo app defines the following `TodoItemDatabase` class:
+A database wrapper class provides an abstraction to the rest of the app.
+This class centralizes query logic and simplifies the management of database initialization, making it easier to refactor or expand data operations as the app grows.
+The Todo app defines a `TodoItemDatabase` class for this purpose.

+### Lazy initialization

+The `TodoItemDatabase` uses the .NET `Lazy` class to delay initialization of the database until it is first accessed.
+Using lazy initialization prevents the database loading process from delaying the app launch.
+For more information about the `Lazy` class, see [Lazy<T> Class](https://docs.microsoft.com//api/system.lazy-1).

 ```csharp
 public class TodoItemDatabase